-It is useful to be able to point to some work experience in a customer-facing environment, such as retail or hospitality.
+It will be helpful to you if you can gain experience in a customer-facing environment, such as retail or hospitality.

 A variety of companies across all sectors employ sales executives to broaden the demand for their brand, product or service.
-It is important to choose an area that suits your interests and career aspirations.
-Typical sectors include:
+It's important to choose an area that suits your interests and career aspirations.

 - financial, including banks and financial services providers.

 Look for job vacancies at: